 Researching and plotting your dreams on paper is great.
 But there’s nothing like first-hand experience to help you really feel out a potential new nest.
 Before you sell your home and pack up your entire life, do a test run.
 Renting a furnished apartment or an Airbnb for a few months is a great way to experience a city beyond being a tourist.

 Explore different neighborhoods.
 Ask the locals for recommendations.
 Dip your toes into the local community classes.
 If possible, visit in all seasons so you can see the varied pace of life.
 If many places appeal to you, taking a trip to each can help narrow down your list.

 Do you want more tips for building your dream life in retirement?
 The keys to aging well, feeling free, and enjoying your retirement to the fullest?
-Pre-order your copy of Retirement Secrets today!
+Order your copy of Retirement Secrets today!